 By the age of nine, his father sent him to Vienna to study with Czerny.
 However, this proved too expensive and Heller was instead taught by Anton Halm.
-Halm then introduced him to Schubert and Beethoven in 1818.
+Halm then introduced him to Franz Schubert and Ludvig van Beethoven in 1818.

-Heller stayed in Paris for the remaining twenty five years of his life.
+Heller stayed in Paris for the remaining twenty-five years of his life.
 However, his eyesight began to deteriorate in 1883.
-His close friend Charles Hallé, Robert Browning and Lord Leighton arranged through the English to provide an annuity for Heller to enjoy for the rest of his life.
+His close friends Charles Hallé, Robert Browning, and Lord Leighton arranged an English charitable annuity for Heller to enjoy for the rest of his life.